pamelafox/starlette_mcp_sse/README.md

 python main.py
 ```

-The server will be available at:
+### Available Endpoints

+After starting the server (using either Option 1 or Option 2), the following endpoints will be available:

 - Main server: http://localhost:8000
 - Standard web routes: